-Establishment of Kolej Tunku Kurshiah was born, it originally went by a different name called Maktab Perempuan Melayu.
+1939- Before the distinguished Kolej Tunku Kurshiah was born, it originally went by a different name called Maktab Perempuan Melayu.
 It was initially located on a piece of land located at the 2 ½ mile of Jalan Damansara, Kuala Lumpur, known today as Bukit Damansara.
-Establishment of Maktab Perempuan Melayu) has been recommended by Yang Berbahagia Dato Sheikh Ahmad Al-Haj bin Sheikh Mustapha, State and Federal Government meetings Sembilan State on June 13, 1939.
-At a meeting of the Kings for the associated States (Perak, Selangor, Negeri Sembilan and Pahang) DYMM Sultan of Selangor, Sultan Hishamuddin Alam Shah Alhaj Sir ibni Al-Marhum Sultan Sulaiman Shah Alaidin, D.M.N., D.K.
-(Brunei) K.C.M.G., also It has been suggested that an English boarding secondary school for female students in line and Malay equivalent, and the Malay College in Kuala Kangsar.
-This proposal was supported by the DYMM Sultan Perak, Paduka Sri Sultan Sir Abdul Aziz Al Muktassim Billahi-the late Shah Nikmatullah, ibni Almarhum Raja Muda Musa Al-Muktaram Shah, K.C.M.G., K.B.E.
+Establishment of Maktab Perempuan Melayu is proposed by Yang Berbahagia Dato Sheikh Ahmad Al-Haj bin Sheikh Mustapha in a State and Federal Government meetings of Negeri Sembilan on June 13, 1939.
+At a meeting of the Kings of the Associated States (Perak, Selangor, Negeri Sembilan and Pahang) DYMM Sultan of Selangor, Sultan Hishamuddin Alam Shah Alhaj Sir Ibni Al-Marhum Sultan Sulaiman Shah Alaidin, D.M.N., D.K.
+(Brunei) K.C.M.G, it was suggested that an English boarding secondary school for female students, needed to be established, the likes of The Malay College in Kuala Kangsar.
+This proposal was supported by the DYMM Sultan Perak, Paduka Sri Sultan Sir Abdul Aziz Al Muktassim Billahi-the late Shah Nikmatullah, Ibni Almarhum Raja Muda Musa Al-Muktaram Shah, K.C.M.G., K.B.E.
 The establishment of Maktab Perempuan Melayu was agreed upon by all members of the meeting.
 The school was advocated with the purpose of providing education to female children of monarchs who would become the wives to future Kings and dignitaries of the States.